-If you’re planning an autumn naming ceremony, many congratulations!.
-Enjoy all that autumn has to offer.
-Please do get in touch for celebrant services and advice on Oxfordshire naming ceremonies.
-It would be my pleasure to create a beautiful event for your family.
+If you’re planning an autumn naming ceremony, congratulations! – enjoy all that the season has to offer.
+Please get in touch for celebrant services in Oxfordshire and surrounding areas.
+I’d be delighted to create a beautiful event for your family.

 Oxfordshire, Warwickshire, Northamptonshire and the Cotswolds.